 Remote Work in Education

-If you are not a teacher or an educator with administrative skills, it’s also possible to find remote employment for schools and school boards seeking flexible remote workers.
+If you are not a teacher but an educator with administrative skills, it’s also possible to find remote employment for schools and school boards seeking flexible remote workers.
 These types of teacher related positions come with benefits, such as the ability to work part time with no commute costs and other expenses related to traditional work in an office.
 Find Organizations That Hire for Remote Higher Ed Jobs.